greg-raven/Uncommon-Sense/_posts/2020-05-17-sanity-needed.md

 tag: 'Ann Coulter'
 ---

-Much of the left’s hate speech bears greater similarity to a psychological disorder than to standard political discourse.
+Much of the left's hate speech bears greater similarity to a psychological disorder than to standard political discourse.